Gjeffroy/gjeffroy/README.md

 This Shiny app enables users to visualize Seagull settlements in Lorient and Bigfoot sightings over time using a slider animation.
 It also features data point clustering and density visualization for a comprehensive spatial distribution view.  [🔗](https://github.com/Gjeffroy/leaflet_viewer_shiny/tree/main)

 ### Production Grade Shiny App with Golem
 To streamline the journey from developing Shiny Apps to production, enter the realm of the Golem Package.
-In this project, I delve into crafting data-driven plots and statistics using Shiny, Golem, and Ggplot2."  [🔗]([https://github.com/Gjeffroy/leaflet_viewer_shiny/tree/main](https://github.com/Gjeffroy/shiny-production-golem))
+In this project, I delve into crafting data-driven plots and statistics using Shiny, Golem, and Ggplot2.  [🔗](https://github.com/Gjeffroy/shiny-production-golem)

+### Data labeling with Generative AI
+Labeling data with Large Language Models (LLMs) using LangChain and pandas automates and improves the efficiency of annotating datasets. [🔗](https://github.com/Gjeffroy/labelling_data_with_llm/tree/main)

 <hr style="border:2px solid gray">